w3f/Grants-Program/applications/sensio_network.md

 SensioNetwork's applications(dApps), [Sensio Photo](https://www.sensio.group/sensio-photo) and [People-2-People marketplace](https://www.sensio.group/#people-to-people-marketplace), have a potential of reaching millions of people and boosting the ecosystem's reputation and adoption.

-SensioNetwork will be implemented as a Substrate based chain with its token currently named THT.
+SensioNetwork will be implemented as a Substrate-based chain with its token, currently named THT.

 SensioNetwork is the backbone of the Sensio project.
-Building the SensioNetwork with Substrate and Polkadot ecosystem matches our principles and views on interoperability and interconnectivity.
+Building the SensioNetwork with Substrate and in the Polkadot, ecosystem matches our principles and views on interoperability and interconnectivity.
 One of the Sensio's goal is to establish a fair and trustworthy multimedia market, primarily for photography, and we can do that only with a flexible blockchain solution.

 ## Team :busts_in_silhouette: